bytecodealliance/wasmtime/cranelift/docs/regalloc.md

     Win64 callees only save the low 128 bits of AVX registers.

-    ABI boundaries also affect the location of arguments to the entry block and return values passed to the :inst:`return` instruction.
+    ABI boundaries also affect the location of arguments to the entry block and return values passed to the `return` instruction.

 Aliasing registers
     Different registers sometimes share the same bits in the register bank.